A business plan is nothing but a plan for your business. It is an articulation of your vision on how the future will play out.

 A business plans helps investors understand if the road map is practical

 A good idea is of no use if it is not executed well in the market.
-And for a concept to be executed well, a number of different aspects have to be aligned and well-coordinated.
+And for a concept to be executed well, a number of different aspects have to be aligned and coordinated.
 For a business to succeed many different things have to work well in tandem.
-Even one of these many aspects going wrong is enough for a venture to fail.
+Even one of these varies aspects going wrong is enough for a venture to fail.

 A business plan helps investors understand whether the team has a practical view of the complexities that will be involved in implementing the concept and scaling the venture.
 How you have thought about your go-to-market plans, cost structures, resources required marketing efforts, and other aspects is a good indicator on whether the team has the necessary competence and understanding of market dynamics to deal with the challenges in scaling up.